gpbl/material-ui-sass/README.md

 ## Contribute

-I will try to keep the two framworks in sync, but you can also help :-) If you find bugs or idea for improvements, feel free to [add a new issue](https://github.com/gpbl/material-ui-sass/issues/new).
+I will try to keep the two frameworks in sync, but you can also help :-) If you find bugs or idea for improvements, feel free to [add a new issue](https://github.com/gpbl/material-ui-sass/issues/new).

 If you'd like to send pull requests, please try to adopt the current styles and conventions.
 For now, they need to be close to the [original less code](https://github.com/callemall/material-ui/blob/master/src/less).